 First, you need to find all the necessary parts and components that go into your solar generator.

-One great choice is the Pelican 1620 Case, which is fitted with several rugged handles, as well as a pair of rolling wheels.
+I went with the Pelican 1620 Case, which is fitted with several rugged handles, as well as a pair of rolling wheels.

-Solar panel — The solar panel absorbs the sun’s energy and supplies it to the battery.
+The solar panel absorbs the sun’s energy and supplies it to the battery.
 Your panel will be one of the most exposed elements of the generator, so it needs to be high-quality and durable as well.

-1. Lithium-ion (Renogy 12V 170AH Lithium-Iron Phosphate Battery)
+1. Lithium-iron (Renogy 12V 170AH Lithium-Iron Phosphate Battery)

 • Highly-efficient — up to 98%